Estafet-LTD/estafet-microservices-scrum/README.md

 ```

 #### Openshift
 The ansible playbook assumes that you have installed Openshift on your local development machine.
-If this is not the case, you will need to amend the ansible `microservices-scrum-vars.yml` file and modify the `openshift: 192.168.99.100:8443` directive.
+If this is not the case, you will need to amend the ansible `create-local-environment-vars.yml` or `create-devops-environments-vars.yml` file (depending on which environment you are installing) and modify the `openshift: 192.168.99.100:8443` directive.

 #### Openshift CLI (oc)
 The playbook also assumes that the Openshift CLI `oc` is installed on the same machine that you have installed Ansible on.
 If this is not the case, you will need to amend the Ansible `microservices-scrum.yml` file and modify the `hosts: localhost` directive.